AAA Credit Bureau Phone Harassment?

 Are you receiving any harassing phone calls from any of the following numbers?

 If the answer is yes, then you are receiving calls from a known AAACB number.
 You may be a victim of AAACB phone harassment.
 The list above is not all the numbers that AAACB uses.
-The calls can be from a different number and it still be AAA Credit Bureau calling you.
+The calls can be from different phone numbers and it still be AAA Credit Bureau calling you.
 Contact our office right away so we can start the process to stop AAACB from calling you illegally.
 Above all, no one should live with harassment!

 If you are receiving harassing calls, you may also consider having the number blocked to prevent further contact.